Samadhi Chronicles -

-God Knows All versus Free Will arguments.
-26 articles mainly philosophical and theological arguments that attempt to resolve our fundamental relationship to God and the cosmos.
+Free Will in Thealogy arguments.
+Theological arguments that attempt to resolve our fundamental relationship to God and the cosmos.

 Neurevolution Blog by Michael W. Cole and Patryk A. Laurent.
-The Will to be Free, Part 1: Freedom to choose is the first axiom of our being.
+The Will to be Free Freedom to choose is the first axiom of our being.
 We assume freedom with each action that we take, and we are annoyed when we are forced to act "against our will".
-A recent article on free will at the New York Times explains that determinism is a direct implication of the brain being the seat of the mind in conjunction with Newtonian physics (also see the recent Mind Hacks post).
+Determinism is a direct implication of the brain being the seat of the mind in conjunction with Newtonian physics.
 Why, then, do we assume at each moment that we have free will?

 Determinism is the view that every event, including human cognition, behavior, decision, and action, is causally determined by an unbroken chain of prior occurrences.
 Determinists believe the universe is fully governed by causal laws resulting in only one possible state at any point in time.
 With numerous historical debates, many varieties and philosophical positions on the subject of determinism exist.